csstudent26/smallMaven/README.md

 A Maven project is a software project managed by the Apache Maven build automation tool.
 Maven provides a consistent and organized way to manage project dependencies, build, test, and deploy applications.
 It uses XML-based project object model (POM) files to define project settings, dependencies, and goals.
 With Maven, developers can easily build, test, and manage Java projects without worrying about complex build scripts.

-## What is a Snapshot Java File?
+##  What is a Snapshot File?

-In software development, a "Snapshot" generally refers to an interim version of a project that is still under active development and subject to changes.
-In the context of this `smallMaven` project, a "Snapshot Java File" is a version of the Java source code that is actively being developed and is not yet considered stable or final.
+The "Snapshot File" is a collection of files that make up the entire `smallMaven` project in its current interim state.
+It includes compiled Java bytecode, resource files, and other project-related files.

+To allow others to use the `smallMaven` project, the Snapshot file is available for download.
+Users can access the project as it exists at a specific point in time, though it may not represent the final or stable version of the project.

 ## Project Purpose